NUWCDIVNPT/stig-manager-docker/README.md

 https://localhost/auth/
 ```

+> After using Chrome to HTTPS connect to `https://localhost`, you may find Chrome will not make HTTP connections to `http://localhost:[ANY_PORT]`.
+Once you're finished with these examples, see [this note](#to-clear-chrome-hsts-entry-for-localhost-perhaps) for how to remedy this.

 ## nginx configuration

 ### Keycloak natively runs a TLS stack

-In this orchestratiuon, nginx provides TLS service to the API only.
+In this orchestration, nginx provides TLS service to the API only.
 Client certificate authentication is unnecessary because access to the API is controlled by OIDC/OAuth2 tokens.

 The orchestration: